ycryptx/Hazook-Fast-Zk-Rollup/README.md

 ```bash
 yarn sequencer start
 ```
 This starts up a grpc server which can be used to run the demos (You can call `make run-demo` to run a basic demo).
-You can modify the server code to fit your needs [here](sequencer/src/server/services/sequencer.ts).
+You can modify the server code to fit your needs [here](sequencer/src/server/services/sequencer.ts)

-The core of the sequencer code is in [sequencer/src/map-reduce/](sequencer/src/map-reduce/client/client.ts).
-You can use it directly to run the map-reduce operation as such:
+To run the map-reduce on a set of transactions:
 ```typescript
 const MODE = MODES.EMR
 const REGION = 'eu-central-1'